akingabramson/stop_tab_title_flashing/README.md

 ![Bad Tabs](./bad_tabs.png)

 Freeze their titles so they don't distract you.
+Like below.

 ![Good Tabs](./good_tabs.png)